Blue Arrow Juniper

 Juniperus scopulorum 'Blue Arrow'Item #5365 USDA Hardiness Zone: 4 - 9

 An improved selection with tight, bright blue foliage and a very narrow, upright form.
-Perfect as a tall, narrow screens where space is limited.
+Perfect as a tall, narrow screen where space is limited.
 Makes a colorful addition to the garden.
 Produces silvery blue berries from late spring to late winter.
 Evergreen.

 More Videos >